BenGOsborn/Markotplace/README.md

 ## Immediate

 -   Maybe in the case of caching, instead of clearing the cache, I should instead UPDATE the cache after an update + MORE CACHING
--   Make the proxy into a url path instead of a query param ?
+-   Add a max number of retries system

 ## Better load balancer